-To continue updating the progress of works and review the issues raised for consideration and approval by the PSC, the SEAFDEC/PCU proposed the Fifth Meeting of the Project Steering Committee to be held on the first week of September 2021.
+The Fifth Meeting was organized virtually via Zoom platform on 3 September 2021 with the aims to continue updating the progress of works and review the issues raised for consideration and approval by the PSC.
+The meeting highlighted the project achievements as of 30 June 2021, particularly

+SEAFDEC/PCU proposed the Sixth Ad-hoc Meeting of the Project Steering Committee aims to discuss and adoption of the 3rd Budget Revision for the 2022 and confirm the Audit Firm for 2021 and 2022.
+In addition, strengthened civil society and community organisation participation in fisheries refugia management through the operational partnership with the GEF Small Grants Programme will be discussed to meet the project outputs requirement.
+The PSC6 Adhoc Meeting will be held on the 30 November 2021.
 But due to the Covid-19 situation, it is difficult for all committee to meet a face-to-face meeting, the PCU then proposes a Virtual meeting via Zoom platform.